-Pledge Property Management has a thorough 10 point tenant screening process.
+Pledge Property Management has a thorough 10 point resident screening process.

 Let's get started breaking down each criterion.